Useful information for the citizens of Illinois

 What happens during a trial?

-Events in a trial usually happen in a particular order: opening statements by the attorneys, presentation of the evidence including testimony and exhibits, closing arguments, jury deliberations in a separate room, and finally, the announcement of the verdict.
+Events in a trial usually happen in a particular order: opening statements by the attorneys, presentation of the evidence including testimony and exhibits, closing arguments, jury deliberations in a separate room, and, finally, the announcement of the verdict.
 Once the verdict is announced, the judge will excuse the jurors.
 During the trial, jurors are expected to listen attentively and take notes if they wish.
-On some occasions, a jury will be "sequestered," meaning that they must remain with the court without any outside contact.
-The court provides meals, lodging, and will even retrieve the juror's personal items from his or her home.

 Can jurors ask questions during the trial?